mendix/pluggable-widgets-tools/README.md

 Install from npm using `npm install @mendix/pluggable-widgets-tools`

 ## How to use
-In your `package.json` include the task:
+In your `package.json` tasks, use the following command with the desired task:
 `
-"mx-script": "cd ./node_modules/@mendix/pluggable-widgets-tools && node bin/mx-scripts.js",
-`
-In your tasks, use the following replacing task with the desired task:
-`
-npm run mx-script task
+pluggable-widgets-tools task
 `

 ## Available tasks